 To create a connection story that will stand out to employers, you need to connect your personal story to the company's mission.
 If you do this, you'll write a disruptive cover letter and be memorable in your interview.

 We hope these tips will help you connect with any potential employer you come across during your job search.
-You really can become passionate about any company or employment opportunity...it may just take a little research at first.
+You'll probably become passionate about a company or employment opportunity you never considered before...it may just take a little research first.

 - The Best Way To Follow Up After A Job Interview - Work It Daily ... ›